How to Tell if Someone Screen Records Your Snapchat Post or Story

 Because of that widespread use of the service, and even more so because so many of the site’s users are teenagers, concerns grew about the possibility that unscrupulous users of the site might use screen capture or screen recording technology to make permanent copies of the images that were supposed to be transient.
 Snapchat began creating a feature that would alert users if someone took a screenshot of their snaps.

-Since then, various techniques and methods for taking stealthy screenshots have been discovered.
-Some of which have been blocked by Snapchat.
-Others are impossible to detect.
+Since then, various techniques and methods for taking stealthy screenshots get discovered.
+Some of which get blocked by Snapchat while others are impossible to detect.
+Therefore, you can tell if someone screenshots your Snapchat post or story, but it’s only half the time.

-While there have been variations in when and how screenshots would be detected and recorded by Snapchat, in this article I will explain the current status of screenshot and screen recording notifications on Snapchat as of December 2019.
+While there have been variations in when and how screenshots get detected and logged by Snapchat, this article explains the current status of screenshot and screen recording notifications on Snapchat, as of July 2021.

 iPhones and Screen Recording on Snapchat